Best cycling base layers: The starting point for on bike comfort

 Reasons to avoid

 I've gotten on well with Decathlon's (the brand's parent company) own brand base layers for years and had another solid experience with the company's Van Rysel brand.
-Van Rysel bikes and equipment are already featuring in the WorldTour so the brand is casting off its budget roots to some degree.
+Van Rysel bikes and equipment are already featured in the WorldTour so the brand is casting off its budget roots to some degree.

 The Racer base layer is a medium-weight option but proved to be incredibly comfortable thanks to its high levels of stretch.
 The feel is actually along the same lines as the GripGrab Expert and the Assos skin layer for a fraction of the cost.
+I recently wore it for a few hours in pretty cold and bleak weather and it was very comfortable.

 3. Thermowave Merino Xtreme long sleeve